AgeProducts/WCM_BackGroundTest/README.md

 WatchConnectManager BackGround test project.

 ## Known Issues
-- When the clock is in the background (or just after startup), "updateApplicationContext" reaches more than once (to delegate).
+- When the Watch is in the background (or just after startup), "updateApplicationContext" reaches more than once (to delegate).